 (The 1990 California Dept. of Fish and Game California Wildlife Habitat Relationships System range map for the species shows it ranging farther west into San Diego County, overlapping the range of C. ruber.)

-Outside of California, ranges through Arizona, New Mexico to Oklahoma Arkansas and East Texas, and south into Mexico.
+Outside of California, the species ranges through Arizona, New Mexico to Oklahoma Arkansas and East Texas, and south into Mexico.

-Inhabits arid and semiarid areas including mountains, deserts, canyons and rocky vegetated foothills, generally less than 1000 ft. elevation (300 m).
+Inhabits arid and semiarid areas including mountains, deserts, canyons and rocky vegetated foothills.

 When a Pet Gets Snake Bitten: The amazing story of Andy Cat, a very lucky cat who was bitten by a rattlesnake and survived, thanks to the smart actions of its owners.

 Stebbins, Robert C., and McGinnis, Samuel M. Field Guide to Amphibians and Reptiles of California: Revised Edition (California Natural History Guides) University of California Press, 2012.

 Stebbins, Robert C. California Amphibians and Reptiles.
 The University of California Press, 1972.